dave-code-ruiz/elkbledom/README.md

 After Setup, you can config two elkbledom params under Settings -> Integrations -> search elkbledom integration -> Config.

-Reset color when led turn on: When led strip turn on, led reset to color white or not.
+#### Reset color when led turn on

+When led strip turn on, led reset to color white or not.
 This is needed if you want because i don´t know led strip state and is needed a reset.

-Disconnect delay or timeout: You can configure time led strip disconnected from HA (0 equal never disconnect).
+#### Disconnect delay or timeout

+You can configure time led strip disconnected from HA (0 equal never disconnect).

 ## Features

+#### Discovery

-Discovery: Automatically discover ELK BLEDOM based lights without manually hunting for Bluetooth MAC address
+Automatically discover ELK BLEDOM based lights without manually hunting for Bluetooth MAC address

-On/Off/RGB/Brightness support
+#### On/Off/RGB/Brightness support

+#### Emulated RGB brightness

-Emulated RGB brightness: Supports adjusting brightness of RGB lights
+Supports adjusting brightness of RGB lights

-Multiple light support
+#### Multiple light support

 ## Not supported

+#### Live state polling

-Live state polling: External control (i.e. IR remote) state changes NO reflect in Home Assistant and NO updated.
+External control (i.e. IR remote) state changes do NOT reflect in Home Assistant and are NOT updated.

-[Light modes] (blinking, fading, etc) is not yet supported.
+#### [Light modes] (blinking, fading, etc) are not yet supported.

-## enable debug mode
+## Enable debug mode

 Use debug log to see more information of posible errors and post it in your issue description